A Tapestry of Voices,

 A World of Stories.

-Braid is a Bristol-based poetry group, led by Kaycee Hill and Kate Noakes—united by a love of words and live storytelling.
+Braid is a Bristol-based poetry group, led by Kaycee Hill, Naomi Madlock, and Kate Noakes—united by a love of words and live storytelling.
 We bring distinct voices together in powerful, themed performances that connect and inspire.

-Braid is a Bristol-based poetry group, led by Kaycee Hill and Kate Noakes—united by a love of words and live storytelling.
+Braid is a Bristol-based poetry group, led by Kaycee Hill, Naomi Madlock, and Kate Noakes—united by a love of words and live storytelling.
 We bring distinct voices together in powerful, themed performances that connect and inspire.

-Braid is a Bristol-based poetry group, led by Kaycee Hill and Kate Noakes—united by a love of words and live storytelling.
+Braid is a Bristol-based poetry group, led by Kaycee Hill, Naomi Madlock, and Kate Noakes—united by a love of words and live storytelling.
 We bring distinct voices together in powerful, themed performances that connect and inspire.

-Braid is a Bristol-based poetry group, led by Kaycee Hill and Kate Noakes—united by a love of words and live storytelling.
+Braid is a Bristol-based poetry group, led by Kaycee Hill, Naomi Madlock, and Kate Noakes—united by a love of words and live storytelling.
 We bring distinct voices together in powerful, themed performances that connect and inspire.

-Braid is a Bristol-based poetry group, led by Kaycee Hill and Kate Noakes—united by a love of words and live storytelling.
+Braid is a Bristol-based poetry group, led by Kaycee Hill, Naomi Madlock, and Kate Noakes—united by a love of words and live storytelling.
 We bring distinct voices together in powerful, themed performances that connect and inspire.

 Kaycee